 Traders had created a self-fulfilling prophecy, but investors are savvier today than they were in the ’90s and early 2000s.
 They realize the value of the trade isn’t changed through a split, so the excitement over splits isn’t there.

+While the returns after a stock split may vary on market conditions, in the end, the value immediately after a split is the same.
 In other words, that 16-inch pizza, no matter how many slices it’s divided into, is still a 16-inch pizza.

 Explore upcoming TD Ameritrade webcasts.

 Do Not Sell or Share My Personal Information

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.

 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.